This page is for the Norse Pantheon deities that are playable in Smite. The entirety of any God's lore can be found on the official Smite website

 - Sore Loser: When killed."This battle is stupid!"

-- The Trickster: A different flavor from Loki, but the fact that he uses his fast talk and sly speech to instigate fights between beings that could destroy the world means he's only less malicious in that he doesn't do it specifically for the sake of causing harm.
+- Trickster God: A different flavor from Loki, but the fact that he uses his fast talk and sly speech to instigate fights between beings that could destroy the world means he's only less malicious in that he doesn't do it specifically for the sake of causing harm.

 - Your Mom: His Festive skin has him claim in one of his jokes that he got Your Mom to make him the ugly sweater he's wearing last night.